mbenedettini/direnv-secrets-management/README.md

 Secret name will be converted into an environment variable name replacing `/` with `_` and making all letters upercase.
 For example secret `prod/db0/mariano` becomes env variable `PROD_DB0_MARIANO`.

-All sensitive env variables are then stored into `.envrc-secrets`, which is in `.gitignore`.
+All sensitive env variables are then stored into `.envrc-secrets`, which is included in `.gitignore`.

 ## AWS cli setup